 Lesson No. 3: Manage your stress

-When are bodies enter a state of chronic stress we begin to release the hormone cortisol, which God created to keep us safe in extreme situations of danger.
-We were never created to live in a constant state of stress, like so many of us do.
+When our bodies enter a state of chronic stress, we begin to release the hormone cortisol, which God created to keep us safe in extreme situations of danger.
+We were never created to live in a constant state of stress like so many of us do.
 Take some time to evaluate your stress levels.
-If you are overly stressed try some of these techniques: meditation, reading a book, talk therapy, going for a walk, or spending time nature.
+If you are overly stressed try some of these techniques: meditation, reading a book, talk therapy, going for a walk, or spending time in nature.

 “ Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?"Matthew 6:25 NIV